pkmn/engine/docs/PROTOCOL.md

-There are then two hypothetical scenarios we need to consider to determine upper bound on the maximum log size of a single update - one where a single player gets to benefit from the Metronome → Mirror Move → ... → Metronome → multi hit move and the other side is locked into a charging move or one where both players simply call a multi hit move through a single iteration of Metronome → Mirror Move → multi hit.
+There are then two hypothetical scenarios we need to consider to determine upper bound on the maximum log size of a single update - one where a single player gets to benefit from the Metronome → Mirror Move → ... → Metronome → multi-hit move and the other side is locked into a charging move or one where both players simply call a multi-hit move through a single iteration of Metronome → Mirror Move → multi-hit.

 - **Scenario 1:** recursion + charge move (188 bytes)
   - `|-activate|` confusion: 2×3 bytes